 *Post contains affiliate links.

 The following two tabs change content below.

 Janssen is a former librarian and avid reader who is always maxing out her library card.
-She now stays at home with her two-year-old daughter (with another girl on the way) and blogs about books for readers of all ages, her favorite recipes, and parenting adventures at Everyday Reading.
+She now stays at home with her three young daughters (with another girl on the way) and blogs about books for readers of all ages, her favorite recipes, and parenting adventures at Everyday Reading.